 (0 points) means that the validator average is higher than the cluster average.

 The moving averages reflect the previous 24-hours, and the spot reading resets with each new epoch.

 stakeholders or delegators want to know who is running a node.
 The Published Information Score measures the contact information that the validator has posted to the blockchain using the `solana validator-info` feature.

-(2 points) means that the validator has published all four data elements (Name, Keybase ID, Website URL, and Details).
+(2 points) means that the validator has published all four data elements (Name, Avatar, Website URL, and Details).

 (1 point) means that the validator has published two or three parts.